Enteee/duckpond.ch/_drafts/reMarkable.md

 This approach did not work because it requires import from derivations (IFD), which are currently disabled in hydra [^5].

-With [rMAPI] I can now easily replicate the file sharing aspects of the natvie Linux client.
+With [rMAPI] I can now easily replicate the file sharing aspects of the native Linux client.
 But how can we get the live view to work?

 ## Streaming the Framebuffer with [srvfb]